 Serving Ideas

-Sandwich Spread: Toss veggies like cucumber, onion, and romaine lettuce in this lemon vinaigrette and use on sandwiches or wraps.
+- Sandwiches: Toss veggies like cucumber, onion, and romaine lettuce in this vinaigrette and use on sandwiches or wraps.

 Storage

-Store any leftover apple cider vinaigrette dressing in an airtight container or airtight jar for up to a week but make sure to give it a good shake before each use.
+Store any leftover salad dressing in an airtight container for up to a week.
+Shake well before each use.

 Frequently Asked Questions